Romain/Matomo-IP-to-Company/README.md

 This plugin is meant to be installed on Matomo.
 It provides you with the name of the company which holds the IP that visited your website.

+You can also use [IPInfo.io](https://ipinfo.io/) to get a more reliable result if you have an account.
+You will just have to set your access token in the General Parameters of Matomo.

+This plugin has first been developed for the needs of the company I've been working for, [Wipsim](https://www.wipsim.fr/?pk_campaign=MatomoPlugin-Link&pk_source=matomoplugin&pk_medium=matomo)

 ## License

 GPL v3 or later